The Outbreak of Thermal Pollution

 Besides aquatic animals, birds may also need to migrate if thermal pollution has finally caused a severe scarcity of their food supply.
 This means birds will migrate as far as they can to look for areas with more food.

 Consequently, some plants and animals will remain in the area.
-However, due to the effects of migration, these organisms will suffer huge ecosystem losses.
+However, due to migration, these organisms will suffer significant losses in ecosystem services.

 Due to the high risk of thermal pollution, animals will have no choice but to migrate elsewhere to survive.
 This will dramatically affect the biodiversity that existed before water pollution. -